adobe/react-spectrum-charts/README.md

 ## Spectrum (Adobe Design System) Integration

-The Adobe design system has detailed guidelines for charting fundamentals, color selection for charts as well as design guidelines for the primary chart components.
+Adobe's design system has detailed guidelines for charting fundamentals, color selection for charts as well as design guidelines for the primary chart components.

 `react-spectrum-charts` is the react implementation of these guidelines.